Particular/ServicePulse/docs/frontend/error-capability-card.md

 ## Status Indicators

 The recoverability card shows a single `FailedMessages` indicator whenever the primary ServiceControl instance is available.

+A degraded primary instance remains connected for this card.
+Platform health owns the degraded vs unavailable distinction at the instance level.

 - green when failures can be managed from this ServicePulse instance
 - yellow in multi-region mode, where failure management is read-only from the cross-region view